Sairaj-25/yt-ai-notes/README.md

 🎯 It combines:
 - YouTube audio extraction via `yt-dlp`
 - Speech-to-text transcription with AssemblyAI
-- AI blog generation using Gemini’s Flash
+- AI Notes generation using Gemini’s Flash

-**YT-AI-Notes** is a powerful Django-powered web application that takes a YouTube video URL, extracts and transcribes the audio, and leverages Google's Gemini AI to generate a professional, highly-structured blog article or study notes based on the video's content.
+**YT-AI-Notes** is a powerful Django-powered web application that takes a YouTube video URL, extracts and transcribes the audio, and leverages Google's Gemini AI to generate a professional, highly-structured Notes article or study notes based on the video's content.

 🎯 **The Workflow:**
 1. **Extract:** Downloads high-quality audio from YouTube via `yt-dlp`.
 2. **Transcribe:** Converts speech to text accurately using AssemblyAI.
-3. **Generate:** Transforms the raw transcript into clean, readable blog content using the Gemini 2.5 Flash model.
+3. **Generate:** Transforms the raw transcript into clean, readable Notes content using the Gemini 2.5 Flash model.

 ---